holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 press <kbd>Y</kbd>.

 Select `String` for this field's type too.
-Then enter
+Then enter:

 ```text
 content